GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 [JLBP-17] Coordinate Rollout of Breaking Changes
 ------------------------------------------------

-When a library in a dependency tree introduces a breaking change, consumers can't update to that version until all their other dependencies which also use the library update to that version first.
+When a library introduces a breaking change, consumers can't update to that version until all their other dependencies which also use the library update to that version first.
 To enable clients to depend on the latest versions of all their dependencies, propagate breaking changes as